stripe/agent-toolkit/typescript/src/cloudflare/README.md

-# PaidMcpAgent
+# MCP Payments

-`PaidMcpAgent` extends [Cloudflare's `McpAgent`](https://github.com/cloudflare/agents) to make it simple to require payment to use tools.
+`PaidMcpAgent` extends [Cloudflare's `McpAgent`](https://github.com/cloudflare/agents) to make it simple to require payment to use tools, whether subscription or usage-based.
 For a full end-to-end example, see [/examples/cloudflare](../../examples/cloudflare/).

 ## Usage